LVC1D/illia-reddit/README.md

 + View User Profiles: Clicking on the author of a post redirects the user to the pathway of the selected user, where they can view up to 25 posts or comments posted by that user.

++ Searching: When you enter a search query and hit Search -> you will receive a new feed of 25 posts.
+The moment you hit `X`, the app automatically loads the most recent post from within the last 24 hours.

 ## Technologies Used

 + React: A JavaScript library for building user interfaces.